silverstripe/silverstripe-omnipay/README.md

 We have left it up to you to decide how payments are linked in with your existing model.

 Here are a few ideas:
- * MyObject has_many Payments - allowing for partial paymetns to be made
+ * MyObject has_many Payments - allowing for partial payments to be made
  * MyObject has_one Payment
  * ...or you could generate payments and complete them in a stand alone form.